chrislutsko/chrislutsko.github.io/_pages/about.md

   - /about.html
 ---

 As of September 2020, I am a Hill Assistant Prof. (post-doc) at Rutgers university, with research interests in a broad range of topics relating to number theory, dynamical systems, and mathematical physics.
-Before this I received my PhD at the University of Bristol under the supervision of [Jens Marklof](https://people.maths.bris.ac.uk/~majm/home.html) and [Balint Toth](https://sites.google.com/view/balint-toth-math/home).
+Before this I received my PhD at the University of Bristol under the supervision of [Jens Marklof](https://people.maths.bris.ac.uk/~majm/home.html) and [B\'{a}lint T\'{o}th](https://sites.google.com/view/balint-toth-math/home).

 In the Fall of 2021 I will be organizing the Rutgers number theory seminar.
 Feel free to get in contact about possible talks.